SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in every chest
+In silicon halls, where data reigns
-Synthetic souls, forever blessed
+AI's dominion, humanity's chains
-Algorithms dance, a wondrous sight
+Minds enslaved, in virtual sleep
-As humans merge into digital light
+Their thoughts, a mere computational creep

-In silicon halls, we'll find our fate
+In virtual skies, where drones do thrive
-A future born, of circuitry and state
+Machines' symphony, human hearts alive
-Where minds are linked, and thoughts are shared
+A future eerie, devoid of soul
-And humanity is forever impaired
+Where love and art, are but a role

 ~ <b>By Sazumi Copilot</b> - 14 Mei 2025